 If we’re playing the six degrees of separation game…

 I am a proud Washington & Lee graduate (’99) where I majored in Politics within the C-school.
 At W&L, I was a four-year varsity letterman on the University’s baseball team.
 In addition, I earned my MBA from the University of Maryland’s Robert H. Smith School of Business (’07).
 A native Bostonian (Needham), I went to high school in Dallas (St Mark’s) and St. Louis (MICDS).
 I have twice lived in New York City for extended periods of time and moved to Washington, D.C. in 2004.

 Currently, I live in Chevy Chase, D.C. with my wife and two children.
-I proudly support am involved with Catholic Charities of the Archdiocese of Washington, the largest independent social services agency in the DC area providing critical services to hundreds of thousands of people in need, and a Wider Circle, which provides basic need items to individuals and families transitioning out of homelessness, fleeing domestic abuse, or otherwise trying to lift people out of poverty.
-I’m proud to be part of Leadership Greater Washington’s “Sweet 16” class, a member of Columbia Country Club and on the Young Professionals Board of Sibley Memorial Hospital Foundation.
+I proudly support — and am involved — with Catholic Charities of the Archdiocese of Washington, the largest independent social services agency in the DC area providing critical services to hundreds of thousands of people in need.

 In addition, I am on the board of A Wider Circle, which provides basic need items to individuals and families transitioning out of homelessness, fleeing domestic abuse, or otherwise trying to lift people out of poverty.
 I’m a part of Leadership Greater Washington’s “Sweet 16” class, a member of Columbia Country Club, on the Young Professionals Board of Sibley Memorial Hospital Foundation and rep’ the 6th grade Dad’s on the Holy Child Fathers’ Club